tmhglnd/jit.underworld/README.md

 - `realtime` : First you set the mode to (realtime), allowing normal jitter processes and rendering, use this to patch like usual and create your generative processes and controller mappings.

 - `capture` : Then start (capture) to gather all controller, signal and data-streams on a per-frame basis (with framecount) into a dictionary.
 Switch to (realtime) to stop the capturing, or send a message (stop).
+Use the jit.acheron~ to record your sound along with the capturing in real time.

 - `render` : The final stage is the (render).
 Starting the render will reset the framecount to 0, start rendering the visuals on the set resolution (dim), and record to [jit.record] with the settings (fps), (codec) and (engine).
 For every frame it will gather the capture data and apply to the visuals.